Pantheon-SE/blue-green/readme.md

 This GitHub Action workflow is used to synchronize code, database, and files between two Pantheon sites.
 This workflow can be implemented as part of a Blue/Green deployment workflow.
 The workflow is triggered when a push is made to the **`main`** branch, but can be configured using other triggers.

+## Overview

-The workflow consists of three jobs: sync_code, sync_files, and sync_database
+The workflow consists of three jobs: sync_code, sync_files, and sync_database.

 `sync_code`